CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Anti Aliasing

-To perform anti aliasing, I decided to use the simple approach of jittering the ray within the pixel every time we generate the rays for that scene.
-This prevent the ray from having the same first bounce, which can otherwise make the edges of objects appear jagged (aliasing, shown in the zoomed versions below).
+To perform anti-aliasing, I decided to use the simple approach of jittering the ray within the pixel every time we generate the rays for that scene.
+This prevents the ray from having the same first bounce, which can otherwise make the edges of objects appear jagged (aliasing, shown in the zoomed versions below).

 | <p align="center"> <b>Anti Aliasing Off </b></p> | <p align="center"> <b>Anti Aliasing On </b></p>|
 | ---- | ---- |